paulwerner/texer/docs/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for a LaTeX exercise editor with room for future enhancements and scaling!
+This architecture provides a solid foundation for a TeXer, the LaTeX exercise editor with room for future enhancements and scaling!